 British Asian Trust

-Works to empower needy people in the South Asian region through multiple initiatives on education, livelihoods, child protection, mental health and conservation
+Empowers needy people in South Asia through initiatives in education, livelihoods, child protection, mental health, and conservation.

 • 80G